 |Spinning dog festival|

-When I was 21 (37 years ago and pre-internet), I read about dairy production in a vegan magazine.
-The article described the torture cows and calves routinely endure for humans to steal the “breast-secretions” from another species (that is not meant, by nature, for humans, but for their own calves.)
+When I was 21 (in 1978 and pre-internet), I read about dairy production in a vegan magazine.
+The article described the torture cows and calves routinely endure for humans to steal the breast-secretions from another species (that is not meant, by nature, for humans, but for their own calves.)
 I rebelled against societal norms and immediately proclaimed myself a vegan.
 If society thinks this is acceptable and normal behavior, I wanted to be anything but normal.
 So I rebelled against society and did what I thought was right.
-I was so alone in my rebellion of a society where it is legal to use animals as if they were things; not beings, a society where people don't consider our shared environment – but instead – pollute, consume, and waste, where greed drives them to kill animals, people, and trees, forests and rain-forests, and who continue to overpopulate a violence-plagued planet with threatened sustainability, and where the word “integrity” is a hardly-ever-heard word, and where reason is not ruler.
+I was so alone in my rebellion of a society where it is legal to use animals as if they were things rather than the beings they are, a society where people don't consider our shared environment – but instead – pollute, consume, and waste, and where greed drives them to kill animals, people, trees, forests and rain-forests, and who continue to overpopulate a violence-plagued planet with threatened sustainability, and where the word “integrity” is a hardly-ever-heard word, and where reason is not ruler.